alluster/ringit-app-react/README.md

 # Ringit.fi

-Ringit.fi service allows users to create groups around services or pbjects.
+Ringit.fi service allows users to create groups around services or projects.
 They can invite users to their groups and allow people to reserve them from a calendar.
 ## Installation